fys4220/fys4220.github.io/fys4220-jbook/part-vhdl/vhdl_design_units.md

 IEEE.std_logic_1164.all;
 ```

 ### Entity

-An entity declaration should start with *entity* and end with *end* keywords.
+An entity declaration should start with the keyword *entity* and end with keyword *end*.
 The identifier in an entity declaration names the module  so that it can be referred to later.
-A port clause lists and names each of the ports, which together form the interface of the entity.
+A port clause is then used to list and name each of the entity's ports, which together form the interface of the entity.
 Items enclosed by *< >* are mandatory items, while *[ ]* are optional.

 ```vhdl